 Threads can be used to great effect in the neck.
 At Rejuvence Clinic we are able to offer two thread lift options – PDO Threads and Spring Thread®.

-PDO and PCL threads can be used to great effect in the neck.
-PDO threads, especially a combination of ‘cog’ and ‘flat’ threads can be used to help tighten the neck and improve the profile as well provide a collagen boost that improves the texture and often crepey nature of the skin around the neck.
+PDO threads can be used to help tighten the neck, improve the profile and provide a collagen boost.
+PDO threads improve the texture and often crepey nature of the skin around the neck.
 PDO threads are absorbed within 3 months of insertion and are replaced by strands of collagen.
 An additional benefit of PDO threads is it’s lipolytic properties.
-This means that PDO threads are able to breakdown fatty deposit.
-As a result insertion of a meshwork of ‘flat’ and ‘screw/twisted’ threads into fatty deposits just below the chin can help to break them down and over the course of 3 to 4 months they will reduce in size.
-This is in addition to their rejuvenating properties.
+This means that PDO threads are able to break down fatty deposits.
+The effects of PDO threads last for up to 18 months.

 The Spring ThreadⓇ is a much stronger and permanent thread.
 It is a biocompatible silicone based thread with moulded cogs.
 Spring Thread® can be inserted into either side of the neck and lift and tighten the skin much more effectively than PDO threads.
 They also stimulate new collagen production that will rejuvenate the overlying skin.
 Neck lifts with Spring Thread® last for 3 to 5 years and can be repeated.

 How is Thread Lift carried out in the neck?

 Different techniques are used for placement of PDO threads and the Spring ThreadⓇ in the neck.
 Prior to starting the procedure a topical numbing cream is applied to the neck.
 The neck is cleaned and prepped and the thread routes marked up with a marker pen.